 Workflow management systems support the dynamic definition, execution, monitoring, and modification of business processes.
 All sorts of processes like opening a bank account, managing a supply chain, or hiring a new employee can be automated.
 Process control (who is doing what at what time) is separated from core business logic (such as a financial portfolio investment strategy, or accounting rules) and from data.
 This permits flexible adaptation of rapidly changing business processes without having to touch the other elements of the IT system.
 Workflow management systems are well suited to integrate existing legacy applications into new business processes.
 Leading workflow management systems are, for instance, Staffware, IBM's FlowMark, FileNet, and extensions of groupware system such as Lotus Notes Prozess Ware.
 Although the concept offers striking advantages, pure workflow management solutions have had only limited success in specialized application areas.
-More frequently, package vendors such as SAP, PeopleSoft, Oracle, Siebel, or Ariba have integrated workflow concepts and engines into their prepackaged offerings, using the workflow component to permit custom-specific tailoring of their packages.
-Boolean searching uses AND, OR and NOT operators e-Mail has been one of the Internet killer applications right from its humble beginnings in the I970s, permitting asynchronous message exchange between the academics working at the Arpanet, the predecessor of the Internet.
+More frequently, package vendors such as SAP, PeopleSoft, Oracle, Siebel, or Ariba have integrated workflow concepts and engines into their prepackaged offerings, using the component to permit custom-specific workflow tailoring of their packages.
+Boolean searching uses AND, OR and NOT operators e-Mail has been one of the Internet killer applications right from its humble beginnings in the 1970s, permitting asynchronous message exchange between the academics working at the Arpanet, the predecessor of the Internet.
 Today's messaging products such as Microsoft Exchange and Lotus Notes offer comfortable and user friendly world-wide connectivity over the Internet.
 They include document management capabilities such as versioning, seamless integration of office applications like word processors and spreadsheets, multimedia integration of voice, image, and video messages, as well as workflow routing capabilities.
+Just recently, dedicated fully Web-based systems for team collaboration such as eRooms, Visto, Webex, or Lotus Teamrooms have been appearing.